andrew-wilkes/go-cms/docs/Testing.md

 There are several ways of testing available:

 - unit testing of packages
-- deployment of test version of index.php
+- deployment `test.html` to exercise the App with a variety of http requests
 - copying of test pages and data

 ## Unit Testing of Packages